Gabriellmal/PyFuse/README.md

-⚡ PyFuse
+⚡ PyFuse v0.1.1

-PyFuse is a high-performance, unified Python toolchain and library organizer.
-It is designed to be significantly faster than standard tools by offloading heavy directory operations and package scanning to a Rust-powered core engine.

-Beyond just installing packages, PyFuse acts as a "Library Manager," allowing you to isolate, move, and toggle libraries across different project folders with ease.
+PyFuse is an ultra-fast Python library organizer and installer.
+It solves the "messy environment" problem by allowing you to install libraries into isolated folders and switch between them instantly.

 🚀 Key Features

-Turbo-Charged Scanning: Uses a Rust-based parallel directory scanner (rayon) to list and verify libraries instantly.

-Portable Installation: Install any library into a specific folder of your choice using --target logic, making your project dependencies truly portable.

-Library Organizer:

-Move/Copy: Quickly migrate libraries from one folder to another.

-Disable/Enable: Temporarily "hide" a library from Python without deleting it (renames to .disabled).

-Built-in Scaffolding: Create new library containers or structured project folders with one command.

-Zero-Config Venvs: Handles virtual environment creation automatically when needed.

-🛠 Architecture

-PyFuse uses a Hybrid Architecture:

-The Turbo Core (src/lib.rs): A native Rust extension that handles performance-critical IO operations using multi-threading.

-The CLI (pyfuse/cli.py): A modern interface built with Typer and Rich for a premium developer experience.

-The Smart Layer (pyfuse/smart.py): Logic for managing file-system level library toggling and directory management.

-💻 Usage Guide

-1. Installation

-If you have built the .whl file using the setup_project.py script:

-pip install pyfuse-0.1.0-cp310-abi3-win_amd64.whl

-2. Creating a Library Container

-Create a dedicated folder to hold specific sets of libraries:

-pyfuse create my_libs

-3. Super-Fast Installation

-Install a library directly into your custom folder:

-pyfuse install requests my_libs

-4. Organizing Libraries

-List all libraries in a folder (utilizing the Rust parallel engine):

-pyfuse list-libs my_libs

-Move a library to a different project:

-pyfuse move requests my_libs other_project_libs

-5. Toggling Libraries

-Disable a library to test fallback logic or resolve conflicts without uninstalling:

-pyfuse disable requests my_libs
-# Re-enable it later:
-pyfuse enable requests my_libs

-🛠 Development & Building

-To compile the Rust core and generate a Windows Wheel on your machine:

-Ensure Rust is installed.

-Run the automated builder:

-python setup_project.py

-The wheel will be located in PyFuse/target/wheels/.

-📄 License

-This project is licensed under the MIT License.

-Built for speed and organization.
+Folder-Based Isolation: Install libraries into any folder and use the use command to ensure your code only sees that specific folder.

+Rust-Powered Speed: High-speed directory scanning via native Rust extensions.

+Smart Moving: Moves libraries and their associated metadata (dist-info) across folders.

+Toggle State: Enable or disable libraries without deleting them.

+💻 Commands Guide

+1. Installation into Folders

+Use the --folder or -f flag to target a specific library container.

+# Create a folder for your data science libs
+pyfuse create ds_libs

+# Install into that specific folder
+pyfuse install pandas --folder ds_libs pyfuse install numpy -f ds_libs

+2. Organizing & Moving

+PyFuse ensures that when you move a library, all its parts (including hidden metadata) go with it.

+# Move 'requests' from one folder to another
+pyfuse move requests old_libs new_libs

+3. Activating a Folder (Isolation)

+To make your script use only the libraries in a specific folder:

+pyfuse use ds_libs

+4. Managing States

+Disable libraries to test your code without them, or re-enable them later.

+# Disable 'requests' in the current folder
+pyfuse disable requests --folder my_libs

+# List libraries to see their status
+pyfuse list-libs -f my_libs

+🛠 Advanced Building

+To rebuild the Rust core for your Windows machine:

+Run python setup_project.py.

+Install the generated wheel from PyFuse/target/wheels/.

+PyFuse: Organize, Move, and Isolate your Python libraries at Rust-speed.